ekilah/ekilah.github.io/posts/heroku-shutdown-github-integration.md

 Luckily for us, Heroku's own API documentation seemed to disagree.
 So, off to the [Review App API docs](https://devcenter.heroku.com/articles/platform-api-reference#review-app).
 These docs describe a few APIs that allow us to create, query for a list of, and delete Review Apps.
 Great!

-However, I immediately noticed a problem: the Create API requires you to pass a publicly-accesible URL to a `tarball` of the code you wish to deploy to a Review App.
+However, I immediately noticed a problem: the Create API requires you to pass a publicly-accessible URL to a `tarball` of the code you wish to deploy to a Review App.
 Naturally, this won't work well with private repositories.

 Googling around led me to [this article](https://help.heroku.com/5WGYZ74Q/what-should-i-use-for-the-value-of-source_blob-when-creating-apps-via-the-platform-api) on Heroku's support site, which suggested using HTTP Basic Authentication via `https://username:token@api.github.com`-formatted URLs to get around this issue.
 Let's try it.